Model Context Protocol (MCP) Quick Start Guide

 print(res)

-# Read resources, matching wildcards
+# Read resource, will match wildcards

 res = await session.read_resource(AnyUrl('greeting://liming'))